View all projects

 Many thanks for your support, which meant we were able to complete the project successfully.

-project summaryClimate change threatens the survival of polar bears in the Arctic.
+Project SummaryClimate change threatens the survival of polar bears in the Arctic.
 The Karine Blatter Arctic Fund and WWF Canada are committed to the sustainable protection of polar bears, support them with a donation of CHF 30.

 Background